nss-daycohort11/chatty-ccm-llc/README.md

 ### Options

 COMPLETED 1.
 Create two checkboxes below the message input field.
 One labeled "Dark theme" and the other labeled "Large text".
-1. When the user clicks on the dark theme checkbox, change the background color of your application to a dark gray, and the font color for messages should be white(ish)... you pick.
+COMPLETED 1.
+When the user clicks on the dark theme checkbox, change the background color of your application to a dark gray, and the font color for messages should be white(ish)... you pick.
-1. If the user unchecks the box, the background color should change back to white with black text for messages.
+COMPLTED 1.
+If the user unchecks the box, the background color should change back to white with black text for messages.

 ### Messages
 COMPLETED 1.
 When the user presses the return key in the message field, create a `<div>` element in the DOM, below the input field that will hold all messages as they get created.